avouros/RODA-and-Clustering-Workshop/README.md

 ### Instructions for the exercises

-- Clone or download the repository [RODA-and-Clustering-Workshop](https://github.com/avouros/RODA-and-Clustering-Workshop)
+- Clone or download this repository.

-- The folder `RODAdemo` contains the files required to run a demo version of RODA for the exercise 1.
+- The folder `RODAdemo` contains the files required to run a demo version of [RODA](https://github.com/RodentDataAnalytics/mwm-ml-gen/wiki) for the exercise 1.

 - The folder `ClusterGUIdemo` contains the files required for exercise 2.